tuanht99/GraduationTopic2_AppAdmin/README.md

 # GraduationTopic2_AppAdmin
-This is the second app in our Freentship system.
+This app's responsibility is to manage all the object in Freentship network such as users, food stores, shippers, etc.